J-Labodi/Accommodation-System/README.md

 * GoF design patterns
 * SOLID principles

-The accommodation system has been completed in Agile settings, developing the project by continuous iteration.
+The accommodation system project has been completed in Agile settings, developing the application by continuous iteration.
 The entire project is divided into twenty sprint periods and each, 1 week-long sprint period included a small portion of work to be done.